seffa1/Finger_Flow/README.md

 # Use R and U to control
+# Play with sound

-# Required imports
+Required imports
-# pygame, random, sys, math
+pygame, random, sys, math